cpmech/russell/russell_sparse/README.md

 ## <a name="introduction"></a> Introduction

 This crate implements tools for handling sparse matrices and functions to solve large sparse systems using the best libraries out there, such as [UMFPACK (recommended)](https://github.com/DrTimothyAldenDavis/SuiteSparse) and [MUMPS (for very large systems)](https://mumps-solver.org).
-Optionally, you may want to use the [Intel DSS solver](https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-c/2023-2/direct-sparse-solver-dss-interface-routines.html).

 We have three storage formats for sparse matrices: